LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/messaging-quick-start.md

 Copy and paste the tag into your website's `<head>` section.
 The tag should be included as high up in the `<head>` section as possible.
 For more information, click [here](https://knowledge.liveperson.com/getting-started-add-the-liveperson-tag-to-your-website.html).

 {: .notice}
-**Tip:** You can also test the web messaging experience without adding the Web Tag to your site by using this [tool](https://developers.liveperson.io/web-messaging/) and inputing your account number.
+**Tip:** You can also test the Web Messaging experience without adding the Web Tag to your site by using this [tool](https://developers.liveperson.io/web-messaging/) and inputing your account number.

 ## Step 3: Set up a new messaging campaign

-In LiveEngage, first click on the **Campaigns** tab located in the left navigation bar.
+In LiveEngage, first click on the **Campaign Builder** tab located in the left navigation bar.
 Select the default campaign ("Live Chat on your site") and click **Unpublish** to disable this campaign.

 Next, click the **Add campaign** button at the bottom left of the screen.
 Click **Add goal**, select **Interact with consumers** and click **Done** at the bottom right.
 You can read more about goals [here](https://knowledge.liveperson.com/contact-center-management-campaigns-campaign-goals.html).